joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 You could also add a button to this view that tries to reload the page.
 Since we have a reference to the `Session` all we need to do is ask it to refresh via `session.reload()`.
 This will clear the Turbo cache and revisit the current page.

 ## External links
-Up next is “Follow an external link.”
+Up next is "Follow an external link."
 Tapping this opens the framework’s GitHub repository in Safari.
 While not technically broken, we can improve this UX by instead by opening an in-app browser.

 An external link is any URL that doesn’t match Turbo’s root URL domain.
-We kicked off the app pointing to `https://turbo-native-demo.glitch.me`, so anything that doesn’t match `turbo-native-demo.glitch.me` is considered “external” by the framework.
+We kicked off the app pointing to `https://turbo-native-demo.glitch.me`, so anything that doesn’t match `turbo-native-demo.glitch.me` is considered "external" by the framework.

 ### `WKNavigationDelegate`